RedonAlla/RA.Utilities/Data/RA.Utilities.Data.Abstractions/README.md

 ## 🔗 Dependencies

 -   **RA.Utilities.Data.Entities**: This package provides the base `IEntity` interface and `BaseEntity` class required by the repository pattern.

+## Additional documentation

+For more information on how this package fits into the larger RA.Utilities ecosystem, please see the main repository [documentation](https://redonalla.github.io/RA.Utilities/nuget-packages/Data/Abstractions/).

 ## Contributing